sturcott3/sturcott3.github.io/README.md

 ## Deployment

-This site is currently deployed using [GitHub%Pages](https://pages.github.com/).
+This site is currently deployed using [GitHub Pages](https://pages.github.com/).
 You can follow the instructions here to get started, then copy this repo and start changing the content to your own stuff.

 ## Built With